deepennyway/weavers-almanac/src/setting/index.md

 For storytellers who want to flesh out the world in similar ways, we've also provided a template that you can use to write your own anti-canon setting entries.

 Take what you need.
 Change what doesn't fit.
 Discard the rest.
-Enjoy your journey through the world of memory. [#Lexi: Assuming we don't want "[the] World of Memory" capitalized as a Thing]
+Enjoy your journey through the world of memory.

 ## Using the Setting & Stories
 When starting a new game, you can pick one of the settings in this chapter as a starting point for deciding what kind of story you want to tell together.
 The Story Arc section of each entry provides some loose scaffolding for a full story using that place as a focal point.
 That said, each of these entries is intended to only serve as a *starting point*.
 Think of them as pieces of inspiration to use if you need them.